 The ancient Greeks, Egyptians, and Romans were among the first to use rings as a symbol of commitment.
-Betrothal ring, or engagement rings, were designed to show a man’s intent to marry and marked the woman as taken by or connected to her future husband.
+Betrothal rings or engagement rings, as they are better known, were designed to show a man’s intent to marry and marked the woman as taken by or connected to her future husband.

 Eventually, the plain band was replaced by gemstone rings and sometimes bared more intricate details.
 The first diamond engagement ring was not given until 1477.
 Archduke Maximillian of Austria presented it to his fiance, Mary of Burgundy.
 Since that day, diamond rings have become the standard for engagement rings.

 Weddings bands have been made from all types of materials over the centuries including leather, brass, silver, lead, gold, and platinum.
-It is very common to find bridal sets tat include both the engagement ring as well as the matching band.
+It is very common to find bridal sets that include both the engagement ring as well as the matching wedding band.

 An eternity ring can also be described as a dress or formal wedding band.
 It is a solid band, set with gemstones, traditionally diamonds.